LYH-YF/MWPToolkit/README.md

 ## Architecture

-We have shown the overall architecture of our toolkit in the above figure. **(YS: to complete later)**
+We have shown the overall architecture of our toolkit in the above [Figure](#news).
+The configuration is specified via command line, external config files and internal config dictionaries.
+Multiple processors and dataloaders are integrated to process different forms of data.
+Models and evaluators take charge of doing the training and evaluation.
+Therefore, input datasets will get prepared and trained based on the specified configuration.
+You can refer to [documentation]() for more information.

 ### Dataset